Sophie Bettex

 Additional information

-Sophie Bettex is a Doctoral researcher at the Professorship for Technology and Governance (TaG) at the Department of Humanities, Social and Political Sciences (ETH Zürich.
-She is an investigator for the CURATE project (ERC/SERI Starting Grant) focused on data quality within European law enforcement and border control agencies.
-Her doctoral research investigates, utilizing ethnography, the practices of law enforcement actors (data- and AI-level bureaucrats) involved in the making and remaking of algorithmic and AI policing tools.
+Sophie Maeva Bettex (born on the 20th of June 2000 in Morges, Switzerland) is a doctoral student at the Professorship for Technology and Governance at the Department of Humanities, Social and Political Science (DGESS, ETH).
+She is also an investigator at the CURATE Project (ERC/SERI Starting Grant), a European research project which investigates data quality in European law enforcement and border control agencies.

 Publications